 - All the related shipping & invoicing documents that are issued against the Sales Order will appear under the Related Documents tab of the Sales Order.

-- A Sales Order may get back to the Verified status if and only if all the Related Documents that are issued against the Sales Order are cancelled.
+- A Sales Order may get back to the Approved status if and only if all the Related Documents that are issued against the Sales Order are cancelled.

 Note: If the item being shipped is serialized (i.e. is associated with a serial number) it is necessary to add the serial numbers being shipped out.
 It is possible to add the serial numbers in bulk by means of a typical barcode scanner.